Blooper (mascot)

 Blooper is the official mascot for the Atlanta Braves Major League Baseball team.
 A big, fuzzy creature with extendable ears, he performs various routines to entertain fans during baseball games at Truist Park, and makes public relation and goodwill appearances for the Braves.
-While some fans were reluctant when Blooper was first introduced, his antics on and off the field soon won fans over in Atlanta.
+While some fans were reluctant when Blooper was introduced, his antics on and off the field soon won fans over in Atlanta.

 Creation

 Blooper was introduced on January 27, 2018, at the Atlanta Braves fan fest.
 Blooper succeeded the Braves' "Homer the Brave" mascot after he went into retirement.
 According to the Braves, he's a "product of science run amok", meaning Blooper is everything that makes a Braves' superfan that came out of a machine.
 He's nearly 7-foot tall and wears a 5XL T-shirt.
-While fan reception was mixed at first, by the time the Braves won the 2021 World Series Blooper was welcomed by Braves fans all over the region.
+While fan reception was mixed at first, after the Braves won the 2021 World Series Blooper was welcomed by Braves fans all over the region.